Topologically invariant Chern numbers of projective varieties: Projective space bundles over algebraic surfaces

 \section{Projective space bundles over algebraic surfaces}

-Let $S$ be a smooth complex-algebraic surface, and $\E\longrightarrow S$ a holomorphic vector bundle of rank $n+1\geq 2$.
+Let $S$ be a smooth complex projective surface, and $\E\longrightarrow S$ a holomorphic vector bundle of rank $n+1\geq 2$.
 Then the projectivisation $\PP(\E)$ is a $\C P^n$-bundle over $S$ with an induced complex structure on the total space.
 We now calculate the Thom--Milnor number $s_{n+2}(\PP(\E))$ for certain special choices of $\E$.

 The cohomology ring of $\PP (\E)$ is described by the following consequence of the Leray--Hirsch theorem and of Grothendieck's definition of Chern classes~\cite{G}: \begin{prop} The integral cohomology ring of $\PP (\E)$ is generated as a $H^*(S)$-module by a class $y\in H^2(\PP (\E))$ that restricts to every $\C P^{n}$-fibre as a generator, subject to the relation